HugoNikanor/note-keyword/README.md

 + git hook location should depend on makefile
 + Checking of dependencies, especially LaTeX ones

-## ISSUES
-**TODO** Move this part to actual GitHub issues.
-+ [Probably resolved] clojure program sometimes crash on first run.
-Not sure how to reproduce
-+ [Solved] Clojure program crashes with null pointer exception when trying to run it on a file in a sub dir, maybe...

 ## Other
 This system currently assumes that no keyword appears multiple times in the same text...